Computer Science Department

 Carnegie Mellon University

-I am an Assistant Professor in the Computer Science Department at Carnegie Mellon University, joining fall 2016.
+I am an Assistant Professor in the Computer Science Department at Carnegie Mellon University.
 I am a member of the Principles of Programming group and affiliated with the Pure and Applied Logic program.
 I also have an affiliate appointment in CMU's Computational Biology Department.

 I received my PhD from MIT in 2015 and my bachelor's degree from Harvard in 2008.
-During the 2015-2016 academic year I am visiting the Fontana Lab at Harvard Medical School.
+During the 2015-2016 academic year I visited the Fontana Lab at Harvard Medical School.

 More and more people are programming: not only those with traditional Computer Science backgrounds, but also physical scientists, journalists, and more.
 We have an unprecedented opportunity to shape how people reason about software--and the systems that people do not yet call software.
 The goal of my research is to make provable guarantees ubiquitous.
 I am interested in designing programming models, language implementation strategies, and programming tools to make it easier for people to create the software they intended.
 Application domains of interest include security, privacy, and biological modeling.

 Public understanding and consumption determine the impact of research.
 Because of this, I am interested in improving science communication and facilitating commercialization of technical ideas.
 From 2013-2015 I co-directed NeuWrite Boston, a working group of scientists and science writers.
 To narrow the gap between academia and industry, I co-founded the Cybersecurity Factory, an accelerator for security startups.

 |The MIT Technology Review featured me as one of their "35 Innovators Under 35."
 Profile here.|

 |I participated on the panel "What I Wish I Knew When I Started Grad School" at PLMW@PLDI.
 Video here.|

 |I presented our paper "Precise, Dynamic Information Flow for Database-Backed Applications" at PLDI 2016.
 Slides here in pptx and pdf.|